neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 ### Create a Base Jail

-Make a new ZFS dataset and install the jail there, as described [in the FreeBSD Handbook](https://docs.freebsd.org/en/books/handbook/jails/#jails-build).
+Make a new ZFS dataset and install the jail there:

 ```console
 # zfs create -o mountpoint=/usr/local/jails zroot/jails